iptracej-education/myasn1/README.md

 # myasn1
 # Time-stamp: <2018-09-15 22:15:21 kiyoshi>

-This project is aimed to build an fast ASN1 encoding and decoding code example on Unix platform (developed at LINUX Redhat 5.2).
+This project is aimed to build a fast ASN1 encoding and decoding code example on Unix platform (developed at LINUX Redhat 5.2).
 It provides basic functions in C to encode and decode ASN1 objects in BER or DER format.
 It will cover almost all